simonemarcan-tel/simonemarcan-tel/README.md

 ### Hi!
 My name is Simone Marcantel.
-I'm a soon to be grad of ★Cohort 59★ at Nashville Software School (February 2023).
+I'm a soon to be grad of ★Cohort 59★ at Nashville Software School (expected February 2023).

+## Contact info:
+email- simonemarcantel04@gmail.com

 <!--
 **simonemarcan-tel/simonemarcan-tel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.